Usable-Security-and-Privacy-Lab/passkeys-backend/README.md

 - To view the logs of your running program, including log statements, error statements, etc., use `heroku logs`
 - `heroku logs --tail` is particularly useful to stay connected to the log feed during debugging

+# Database Structure/Fields Explanation
+## TABLE users
+Store signed up users.
+Each user will have a profile row in `TABLE profiles` which contains their Venmo profile information, but `users` strictly contains information regarding authentication.
+- `id` - user identifier - referenced by other tables as user_id, actor_id, target_id
+- `username` - the username of the user
+- `hashed_password` - unused
+- `salt` - unused
+- `name` - the user's display name, e.g. my full name, David Gaag
+- `handle` - randomly generated uuid, created in `/signup/public-key/challenge` - I'm not entirely sure what this does, to be honest
+## TABLE public_key_credentials
+- `id` - the id of the public key row
+- `user_id` - the user's identifier (`id `in `TABLE user` )
+- `external_id` - I *think* this is the `handle` in `TABLE users`
+- `public_key` - the public key of a user
+## TABLE profiles
+Each user will have a profile row in `TABLE profiles` which contains their Venmo profile information.
+- `user_id` - the user's identifier (`id `in `TABLE user` )
+- `first_name` - the user's first name
+	- NULL-able if never given
+- `last_name`
+	- NULL-able if never given
+- `balance` -  the user's account balance in fictional currency (never use dollars/$ for legal reasons)
+	- Two decimal places
+## TABLE transactions
+All transactions which have occurred on the platform/app, ever.
+Not deleted when a user deletes their profile (TODO?).
+- `id` - the transaction's identifier
+- `actor_id` - the id of the user who initiated the transaction
+- `target_id` - the id of the target user of a transaction
+- `amount` - the amount in fictional currency of the transaction
+- `action` - the action type of the transaction (see [Definitions/Possible Values](#Definitions/Possible%20Values))
+- `status` - the status of the transaction (see [Definitions/Possible Values](#Definitions/Possible%20Values))
+- `note` - the user-provided text of the transaction purpose/description, e.g. "Utilities"
+- `date_created` - the date the transaction was initiated (see [Definitions/Possible Values](#Definitions/Possible%20Values) for date format)
+- `date_completed` - the date the transaction was completed (see [Definitions/Possible Values](#Definitions/Possible%20Values) for date format)
+- `audience` - the audience that has permission to see this transaction (see [Definitions/Possible Values](#Definitions/Possible%20Values))
+## TABLE friends
+A table containing friend/relationship/friend request data between users. `user1_id` should/must ALWAYS be the lower of the pair of ids.
+This way, only one row is needed per relationship, and the relationship can always be found by querying the lower user's id.
+- `user1_id` - the id of one of the users (always lower than corresponding `user2_id`)
+- `user2_id` - the id of the other user (always higher than corresponding `user1_id`)
+- `relationship` - the relationship between the users (see [Definitions/Possible Values](#Definitions/Possible%20Values))
+## Definitions/Possible Values
+Definitions and valid values for the **DATABASE VALUES**.
+Note that request/response variables of the same name may have different valid/expected values; the values below apply only to entries in the database.
+- `action` - The type of transaction
+	- Valid/possible values:
+		- `pay` - the actor is paying the target
+		- `request` - the actor is requesting payment from the target
+- `status` - The status of a transaction
+	- Valid/possible values:
+		- `settled` - the transaction has been completed
+			- Automatic for `pay` actions (if the user has sufficient funds)
+			- Set for `request` when the request is either approved or denied
+		- `pending` - the transaction is pending
+			- When a `request` is made but not completed by the target
+		- `cancelled` - the `request` has been cancelled by the target
+		- `denied` - the `request` has been denied by the target
+- Date/Time format - [Unix time](https://en.wikipedia.org/wiki/Unix_time) (seconds since the Unix epoch, 00:00:00 UTC on 1 January 1970)
+- `audience` - the audience that has permission to see the transaction
+	- Valid/possible values:
+		- `private` - only the actor and the target
+		- `friends` - friends of the actor and friends of the target
+		- `public` - any user
+- `relationship` - the relationship/request status between two users
+	- `none`
+	- `friend` - the users are friends
+	- `user1Requested` - user1 has requested to friend user2
+	- `user2Requested` - user2 has requested to friend user1
+	- TODO: Implement blocking?
 # Database Structure

 ## Profiles